-Where: Erin Mills Loblaws at 5010 Glen Erin Drive, Mississauga, ON L5M 6J3.
-Click here for map.
+Where: Erin Mills Loblaws, PC Cooking Class 5010 Glen Erin Dr, Mississauga, ON L5M 6J3.
+See Map

-Allergies: These meals may include ingredients such as eggs, milk, cheese, flour.
-The facility does not use nuts in their recipe however they cannot guarantee a peanut free environment.
+Allergies: These meals may include ingredients such as milk, cheese, flour.
+However, they will contain NO MEAT.
+The facility cannot guarantee a peanut-free environment.

-A maximum of 25 spots available for this Cooking Class only.
+25 spots only!
 Register early to book your spot.
 The class always reaches its maximum capacity.

 Sept 2017: Provencal Tomato Rice Soup, a specialty of the Provence region of France in the South East of France.
-This rich comforting soup flavored with dry/fresh thyme, fennel, and basil, doesn’t just gives it a rich look but also an exotic aroma and a great texture too.This meal will be enjoyed with fresh garlic bread that children would have prepared.
-Following on the heels of the appetizing soup, the little chefs will be busy concocting dessert in the form of a moist and fluffy French Apple Upside Down Cake.
+This rich comforting soup flavored with dry/fresh thyme, fennel, and basil, doesn’t just gives it a rich look but also an exotic aroma and a great texture too.This meal was enjoyed with fresh garlic bread that children would have prepared.
+Following on the heels of the appetizing soup, the little chefs were busy concocting dessert in the form of a moist and fluffy French Apple Upside Down Cake.

 June 2017: French onion soup accompanied by the classic French bistro meal, croque monsieur.
 For dessert, children savored juicy strawberries and peaches in every bite of the classic rustic French dessert clafoutis.